EUDR: Donau Soja supports members and partners in implementation

 The Role of EU Farmers and Companies

 The first due diligence process and the completion of the first DDS always lie with the first market participant located in the EU who makes the goods available on the market.
-Companies outside the EU cannot issue a DDS.
-Subsequently, every company buying and selling relevant products in the EU must fill out a DDS, based on the previous DDS’s.
+Companies outside the EU can only issue a DDS that is not legally binding, hence the first company in the EU must always upload the first legally binding DDS.

 For EU farmers, the EUDR requirements may vary slightly between member states, but the overall aim is consistent across the EU.
 For example, the German Ministry of Agriculture (BMEL) has outlined specific guidelines for German farmers: